Chubek/chubek/README.md

-# Chubak Bidpaa: The GentleChud's GentleChud
+# Chubak Bidpaa: The GentleProgrammer's GentleProgrammer

 Welcome to my Github profile.
 Please use the menu below to navigate to the several interweaving sections of this document.